Sauk City, Wisconsin: History

 Impressed by the beautiful scenery, Agoston Haraszthy, a charismatic Hungarian sometimes called "Count" Haraszthy, purchased a small plot of land along the Wisconsin River in 1840.
 Later, with his English-born business partner, Robert Bryant, Haraszthy bought additional land and founded the town of Haraszthy (originally called Széptáj, Hungarian for "beautiful place").

 In 1849, the name of the town was changed to Westfield.
 Three years later, in 1852, it was changed again, this time to the current name of Sauk City.
 The community was incorporated as a village in 1854, making Sauk City the oldest incorporated village in the state.

 In 1852, German immigrants founded the Sauk City Free Congregation (Freie Gemeinde).
 This group, a liberal religious society, celebrated German music, literature, and culture.
 It met in a private home until 1884, when Park Hall was built as a meeting house.
 The building is now home to the Sauk County Free Congregation, a Unitarian Universalist fellowship.

 In the Harper's Weekly magazine of November 21, 1914, Sauk City was named "America's Foremost City".
 The article cited a pageant, attended by 4000 people, which enacted scenes from the village's history, and concluded with the naming of the school principal as the Civic Secretary, charged with making the school the center of the life of the town.
 To that end, the ballot box was transferred from the town hall to the school house.

 In 2017, the Great Sauk State Trail opened on the former railroad line running through the city.

 Geography

 Sauk City is located at (43.274130, -89.728310).
-It is on U.S. Route 12, approximately 18 mi northwest of suburban Madison.
+It is situated on U.S. Route 12, approximately 18 mi northwest of suburban Madison.

 According to the United States Census Bureau, the village has a total area of 1.76 sqmi, of which 1.54 sqmi is land and 0.22 sqmi is water.